 Miriam’s Vision is about building an inclusive, non-violent society, respecting fundamental rights.
 This cannot be over-emphasised to students, whenever the opportunity arises.

-For ease of reference, we will often refer to the 2005 London bombings as “7/7”.
+For ease of reference, we will often refer to the 2005 London bombings as “7/7” (seventh day of the month of July).

-All modules in Miriam’s Vision use the four-part Miriam’s Story video package to set the context of the resource for students.
+All modules in Miriam’s Vision use the four-part Miriam’s Story video package (total 8 minutes) to set the context of the resource for students.
+It is housed on Youtube.

 The central message of the module is that every culture includes Dance, and although locality influences the forms it takes, Dance is a universal human expression that fulfils many roles.
 So despite local differences, we have fundamental commonalities that unite us.